Thomas R. Miller (Chair)

 Winifred White Neisser joined the Board of Trustees in November 2005.
 She chairs the Educational Planning Committee and serves on the Executive Committee.
 She is a Senior Vice President for Movies and Miniseries at Sony Pictures Television.
 Prior to that, she worked at NBC on TV movies and children’s programming.
 She has been involved with several charities and civic organizations, serving on the boards of The Television Academy, Women in Film, Harvard College, Lesley College, Planned Parenthood L.A., National Guild of Community Art Schools and the Center for Early Education.
 Winifred is very impressed with the diversity of students at Otis, and would love to help increase the profile of the school.
 A graduate of Harvard-Radcliffe, she has a degree in Linguistics, a MEd from Lesley College, and did post graduate work at the University of Wisconsin, Madison.
 She is very interested in folk art and is intrigued by the idea that some people are driven to create art.

 Christopher Wicks joined the Board of Trustees in August 2010.
 He serves on the Institutional Advancement and Marketing Committees.
-Wicks, the designer and creator of all things English Laundry, was born a child of the 1960s in Manchester, England - The Centre of the Universe.
-In his very early years he found solace sketching what he remembers mainly to be shirts, shoes, and guitars.
-His first full time designer position came at the early age of 22, when he was the designer of men’s formal shirts for one of England’s largest gentlemen’s shirt manufacturer [The Hillingdon shirt Co.]
+Wicks, the designer and creator of all things English Laundry, was born a child of the 1960s in Manchester - The Centre of the Universe.
+In his early years he found solace sketching what he remembers as shirts, shoes, and guitars.
+His first full-time designer position at the early age of 22, was for men’s formal shirts for one of England’s largest shirt manufacturers, The Hillingdon shirt Co.
 He went on to design for such sportswear brands as a Licensee as L.A.
 Gear, Ocean Pacific and Hang Ten.
-Since leaving his home land of England some 22 years ago, Mr. Wicks has resided in Hong Kong and the U.S., and currently lives in L.A. where he pursues his passions for rock 'n' roll, open top cars, motorcycles and, of course, fashion.
+In the last 22 years, Mr. Wicks has resided in Hong Kong and the U.S., and currently lives in L.A. where he pursues his passions for rock 'n' roll, open top cars, motorcycles and, of course, fashion.
 The College honored him with a Creative Vision Award at the 2011 Scholarship Benefit & Fashion Show.